emtreg/emtreg/README.md

  ### Hi there, I'm Emily 👋

-📫 Contact Me :
+📫 Contact Me
 - https://www.linkedin.com/in/emily-tregelles/
 - etregelles@gmail.com

-💬 Ask me about:
+💬 Ask me about
 - The DO: An app for planning the perfect stag or hen do 💍

 <!--